AmaliaRVM/Processing-The-Watch/README.md

 Very simple introduction to processing in the context of a learning environment.

 ##### Web Developer RoadMap
-Let's talk about the web devoloper path...
+Let's talk about the web developer path...